kykleung/RFS-SLAM/README.md

 To get started, make sure that you have the following libraries installed:

-Boost::math_c99
+Boost::math_c99 (version 1.48 or higher)
-Boost::timer
+Boost::timer (version 1.48 or higher)
-Boost::system
+Boost::system (version 1.48 or higher)
-Boost::thread
+Boost::thread (version 1.48 or higher)
-Eigen
+Eigen3
 libconfig (This is only necessary for the simulator)

 Compiling for parts of the library and the 2d Simulator can be done with cmake.